Looking to cut back on the number of baths provided to your pooch? Dog-friendly dry shampoo offers a potential solution!

 Dogs Who May Benefit from Dry Shampoos

-Most dogs will still need an occasional bath at least now and then, with traditional soap and water, but dry shampoos can be a valuable tool for keeping your dog clean and smelling his best between baths.
+Most dogs will still need an occasional bath now and then, with traditional soap and water, but dry shampoos can be a valuable tool for keeping your dog clean and smelling his best between baths.
 Dry dog shampoo is quick and easy to use, potentially saving your bathroom (and back!) from a muttastic mess or wallet from a pricey grooming trip.

 Some of the most common situations and scenarios in which dry shampoos may be helpful include: